Defamation remains a criminal offence in Malta.

-Anyone who, in a public speech or in comments at a public meeting, imputes misconduct to a person employed or concerned in administrating Malta’s government is guilty of a criminal offence under Art.
+Imputing misconduct to government: Anyone who, in a public speech or in comments at a public meeting, imputes misconduct to a person employed or concerned in administrating Malta’s government is guilty of a criminal offence under Art.
 75 of the Maltese Criminal Code and faces up to one year in prison or a fine.

 Reviling judges and other public officials: Criminal Code Art.
 93 punishes “reviling” or threatening a judge, the attorney general, or a magistrate or juror with a prison sentence of nine to 18 months and a fine of €500 to €1,500.
 However, someone who seeks to “damage or diminish” the reputation of one of those people faces 12 months to two years in prison and a fine of €700 to €2,500.
 Art.
 95 similarly punishes vilification of other public officials.

 Criminal Defamation of the Head of State

 Defamation and insult of the president: Under Art.
 72 of the Maltese Criminal Code, “whosoever shall use any defamatory, insulting, or disparaging words, acts or gestures in contempt [of the President] or shall censure or disrespectfully mention or represent [the President] by words, signs, or visible representations” faces up to three months in prison or a fine (multa).

 Criminal Defamation of the State and its Symbols